 Keep the Scenario in Mind

 Almost all of the New Testament letters are written to address specific concerns and situations.
-For instance, Paul wrote 1 Corinthians to primarily address divisions in the church.
+For instance, Paul wrote 1 Corinthians along with Sosthenes to primarily address divisions in the church.
 He wrote Colossians to address false teachings.
 1 Peter was written to exiled Christians facing great persecution.
 In some cases, these letters are intended simply to encourage and exhort, but there’s often a reason.

 We need to be aware of the context in order to best understand the letter.
 Not sure?
 Consult a study Bible, watch the Bible Project video on the book, or simply Google it and try to find a reputable source.